mlrun/mlrun/docs/architecture.md

 MLRun has two main components, the service and the client (SDK):

 - The MLRun service runs over Kubernetes (can also be deployed using local Docker for demo and test purposes).
-It can orchestrate and integrate with other open source open source frameworks, as shown in the following diagram.
+It can orchestrate and integrate with other open source frameworks, as shown in the following diagram.
 - The MLRun client SDK is installed in your development environment and interacts with the service using REST API calls.

 <p align="center"><img src="_static/images/mlrun-cluster.png" alt="mlrun-flow" width="700"/></p><br>